hiphoox/compilers/README.md

 ### Prerequisites

-The compiler is designed to run in Unix and Linux operating systems using Python 3.6.5
+The compiler is designed to run in Unix operating systems (tested with OSX 10.11.4) using Python 3.6.5

 Install treelib